AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::DedicatedHost.md

     },
     "ActionOnMaintenance": {
       "Type": "String",
-      "Description": "The policy used to migrate the instances from the dedicated hostwhen the dedicated host fails or needs to be repaired online.Valid values: Migrate: Instances are migrated to another physical server and restarted.
-If the dedicated host is attached with disks that are not local disks, the default value is Migrate.Stop: Instances on the dedicated host are stopped.
-If the dedicated host cannot be repaired,the instances are migrated to another physical server and restarted.
-If the dedicated host is attached with local disks, the default value is Stop.", "AllowedValues": [
+      "Description": "The policy used to migrate the instances from the dedicated hostwhen the dedicated host fails or needs to be repaired online.Valid values:
+      Migrate: Instances are migrated to another physical server and restarted.If the dedicated host is attached with disks that are not local disks, the default value is Migrate.Stop:
+        Instances on the dedicated host are stopped.
+        If the dedicated host cannot be repaired,the instances are migrated to another physical server and restarted.If the dedicated host is attached with local disks, the default value is Stop.", "AllowedValues":
+    [
         "Migrate",
         "Stop"
       ]
     },
+    "Tags":
-    "Tags": {
+    {
       "Type": "Json",
+      "Description":
-      "Description": "Tags to attach to DedicatedHost.
+      "Tags to attach to DedicatedHost.
 Max support 20 tags to add during create DedicatedHost.
-Each tag with two properties Key and Value, and Key is required.", "MaxLength": 20
+      Each tag with two properties Key and Value, and Key is required.", "MaxLength": 20 },
-    },
     "PeriodUnit": {
+      "Type":
-      "Type": "String",
+      "String",
       "Description": "Unit of prepaid time period, it could be Week/Month/Year.
-Default value is Month.", "AllowedValues": [
+        Default value is Month.",
+        "AllowedValues":
+        [
         "Week",
         "Month",
         "Year"
       ],
+      "Default":
-      "Default": "Month"
+        "Month"
     },
+    "AutoReleaseTime":
-    "AutoReleaseTime": {
+        {
+      "Type":
-      "Type": "String",
+        "String",
+      "Description":
-      "Description": "Auto release time for created host, Follow ISO8601 standard using UTC time. format is 'yyyy-MM-ddTHH:mm:ssZ'.
-Not bigger than 3 years from this day onwards"
+        "Auto release time for created host, Follow ISO8601 standard using UTC time. format is 'yyyy-MM-ddTHH:mm:ssZ'.
-    }
+        Not bigger than 3 years from this day onwards" }
   },
+  "Resources":
-  "Resources": {
+        {
+    "Host":
-    "Host": {
+        {
+      "Type":
-      "Type": "ALIYUN::ECS::DedicatedHost",
+        "ALIYUN::ECS::DedicatedHost",
+      "Properties":
-      "Properties": {
+        {
+        "AutoRenewPeriod":
-        "AutoRenewPeriod": {
+        {
+          "Ref":
-          "Ref": "AutoRenewPeriod"
+        "AutoRenewPeriod"
         },
+        "Description":
-        "Description": {
+      {
+          "Ref":
-          "Ref": "Description"
+      "Description"
         },
         "NetworkAttributesSlbUdpTimeout": {
+          "Ref":
-          "Ref": "NetworkAttributesSlbUdpTimeout"
+    "NetworkAttributesSlbUdpTimeout"
         },
+        "ResourceGroupId":
-        "ResourceGroupId": {
+    {
           "Ref": "ResourceGroupId"
         },
+        "ZoneId":
-        "ZoneId": {
+      {
           "Ref": "ZoneId"
         },
+        "NetworkAttributesUdpTimeout":
-        "NetworkAttributesUdpTimeout": {
+      {
           "Ref": "NetworkAttributesUdpTimeout"
         },
         "AutoRenew": {
           "Ref": "AutoRenew"
         },
-        "AutoPlacement": {
+        "AutoPlacement":{
           "Ref": "AutoPlacement"
         },
+        "Period":
-        "Period": {
+      {
           "Ref": "Period"
         },
+        "Quantity":
-        "Quantity": {
+      {
           "Ref": "Quantity"
         },
+        "DedicatedHostType":
-        "DedicatedHostType": {
+      {
           "Ref": "DedicatedHostType"
         },
+        "DedicatedHostName":
-        "DedicatedHostName": {
+    {
+          "Ref":
-          "Ref": "DedicatedHostName"
+    "DedicatedHostName"
         },
         "ChargeType": {
+          "Ref":
-          "Ref": "ChargeType"
+      "ChargeType"
         },
         "ActionOnMaintenance": {
+          "Ref":
-          "Ref": "ActionOnMaintenance"
+      "ActionOnMaintenance"
         },
         "Tags": {
+          "Ref":
-          "Ref": "Tags"
+    "Tags"
         },
+        "PeriodUnit":
-        "PeriodUnit": {
+    {
           "Ref": "PeriodUnit"
         },
+        "AutoReleaseTime":
-        "AutoReleaseTime": {
+      {
           "Ref": "AutoReleaseTime"
         }
       }
     }
   },
+  "Outputs":
-  "Outputs": {
+      {
     "OrderId": {
-      "Description": "The order id list of created instance.", "Value": {
+      "Description": "The order id list of created instance.", "Value":
+    {
+        "Fn::GetAtt":
-        "Fn::GetAtt": [
+    [
           "Host",
           "OrderId"
         ]
       }
     },
     "DedicatedHostIds": {
+      "Description":
-      "Description": "The host id list of created hosts", "Value": {
+      "The host id list of created hosts",
+      "Value": {
+        "Fn::GetAtt":
-        "Fn::GetAtt": [
+      [
           "Host",
           "DedicatedHostIds"
         ]
       }
     }
   }
 }
 ```

 `YAML` format